When I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 Ignoring the weaponization of intelligence, the politicizing of intelligence.

-Are they ever going to get to the bottom of who leaked the intel and committed a felony as it relates to Mike General Flynn?
+Are they ever going to get to the bottom of who leaked the intel and committed a felony as it relates to General Flynn?

-Will the media ever apologize for ridiculing the president over his surveillance claims now that they've been proven he was Right?
+Will the media ever apologize for ridiculing the president over his surveillance claims now that they've been proven he was right?

-They're ever going to make a correction.
+They're ever going to make a correction?

-They're ever going to offer an apology.
+They're ever going to offer an apology?

 They all lied and they never own up to it.